aws-observability/aws-otel-java-instrumentation/RELEASING.md

 ## Starting the Release

+If you are creating a new major/minor release, you first need to create a branch with the following convention: `release/v<major>.<minor>.x`.
+E.g.: `release/v1.21.x`.
+It is not possible to release from the `main` branch, so this step cannot be skipped.

 Open the release build workflow in your browser [here](https://github.com/aws-observability/aws-otel-java-instrumentation/actions?query=workflow%3A%22Release+Build%22).

 You will see a button that says "Run workflow".
 Press the button, enter the version number you want